 Have you ever seen someone hug a cake before?
 This spiced banana date cake is a truly hug-worthy cake.
-I’ve been working on the recipe since my friend’s son turned one about 3½ years ago.
-This final version that I made as Zoella’s first smash cake experience for her first birthday party this weekend is exactly perfect and she agrees (green frosting optional).
+I've been working on the recipe since my friend's son turned one about 3½ years ago.
+This final version that I made as Zoella's 1st birthday smash cake experience for her first birthday party this weekend is exactly perfect and she agrees (green frosting optional).

 She smushed and licked and grabbed fistfuls and fistfuls of cake until ultimately, with green frosted fingers, she lifted up a layer and hugged the cake.
 After shoving most of it in your face with intermittent "mmm"s and frosting-filled grins, what else is there left to do but hug the cake?
 I mean, I too love cake so much I want to hug it.
 On a purely instinctual level, we can all relate.
 We all feel that way about cake, but when was the last time you hugged a cake?